autoplot/documentation/javadoc/org/autoplot/hapi/PasteBinaryRecordReader.md

-# org.autoplot.hapi.PasteBinaryRecordReaderpaste several BufferedReaders together to appear as
+# org.autoplot.hapi.PasteBinaryRecordReader

- one BufferedReader.
+paste several BufferedReaders together to appear as one BufferedReader.

-PasteBinaryRecordReader( )
+# PasteBinaryRecordReader( )

 ***